Digitality: Overview

-Aspects of digitality include nearly continuous contact with other people through cell phones, near instantaneous access to information through the World Wide Web, third wave information storage (where any fragment in a text can be searched and used for categorization, such as through search engine Google), and communicating through weblogs and email.
+Aspects of digitality include nearly continuous contact with other people through cell phones, near instantaneous access to information through the World Wide Web, third-wave information storage (where any fragment in a text can be searched and used for categorization, such as through search engine Google), and communicating through weblogs and email.

 Some of the negative aspects of digitality include computer viruses and spam.

-With the rapidly growing technology, children at increasingly younger ages are learning to speak through the cyber world rather than in face-to-face conversation.
+With growing technology, children at younger ages are learning to speak through the cyber world rather than in face-to-face conversation.
 They are becoming more digitally literate and creating a new culture in which they communicate more efficiently online than they do in person.

 Development

 In the 1990s, literature on the effects of interactivity with information began to be written and published, particularly focused on the immediacy and ubiquity of digital communications, and the interactivity and participatory nature of digital media.
 While traditionally in Postmodernism a decisive role for media in the formation of personality, culture and social order is presumed, so that this emerged literature differed fundamentally from the analog critical theory, in that the audience now has the ability to do more than create a personal text through their idiolect, as they are able to create newly informed texts which reinforce the behavior of other participants.
 Simply put, digital media made way for individuals to express themselves through online interaction and refine their skills in a communal effort.

 Many works have been written outlining the fear of digitality.
 In the 1990s, the realization of digitality caused many artists to visualize and fear a future where analog would become completely extinct.
 They viewed digitalization as a deletion of the past.

 Although the computer was originally created to complete large scale computations, it ultimately progressed into a processing machine that could retrieve and interpret information very quickly.
 The first personal computer was first introduced by Ed Roberts in 1975 and this sparked the introduction of other "personal computers".
 As technology continued to advance, more and more intelligent computers were coming to light with stronger processing power and wider range of utilities.
-This new age of technology lead to the invention of the World Wide Web by Tim Berners-Lee in 1990 which revolutionized the modern world.
+This new age of technology led to the invention of the World Wide Web by Tim Berners-Lee in 1990 which revolutionized the modern world.
 With the introduction of this World Wide Web people were able to more commonly access a data pool online with a trove of information.
 This information is now easily accessible from a Smartphone which can connect people from anywhere at any time.